 The tomb is the heart of the story.
-If Jesus Christ truly rose from the dead then that means the tomb had to have been empty.
-If there was still a body in the tomb then no one would have believed in the resurrection story:
+If Jesus Christ rose from the dead then He must have left behind an empty tomb.
+If there was still a body in His tomb then no one would have believed in the resurrection:

-"If the burial story is basically reliable, then the inference that Jesus' tomb was found empty lies close at hand.
+"If the burial story is basically reliable, then the

+inference that Jesus' tomb was found empty lies close at hand.
 For if the burial story is fundamentally accurate, the site of Jesus' tomb would have been known to Jew and Christian alike.
 But in that case, it would have been impossible for the resurrection faith to survive in the face of a tomb containing the corpse of Jesus.
 The disciples could not have believed in Jesus' resurrection; even if they had, scarcely anyone else would have believed them as they preached Jesus' resurrection; and their Jewish opponents could have exposed the whole affair, perhaps even by displaying the body . . .
-No one can affirm the historicity of the burial story and plausibly deny the historicity of the empty tomb."
-(Craig, "Did Jesus Rise From The Dead?", as cited in Wilkins, Jesus Under Fire, p146-7)
+No one can affirm the historicity of the burial story and plausibly deny the historicity of the empty tomb," (Craig, "Did Iesus Rise From The Dead?". as cited in Wilkins, Jesus Under Fire, p146-7)

-If the tomb was not empty then the priests could have destroyed Christianity by displaying the body and proving that the resurrection was false - but we'll get to that a bit later.
+If the tomb wasn't empty then the priests would have destroyed Christianity by displaying the body and proving that the resurrection was false - but that never happened!